Al Lannon: CPUSA

-During 1956-1957, Lannon was leader of the left faction that opposed the reforms of John Gates, who had accepted Nikita Khrushchev's criticisms of Stalin and supported Howard Fast, who was quite critical of the USSR.
+From 1956 to 1957, Lannon was leader of the left faction that opposed the reforms of John Gates, who had accepted Nikita Khrushchev's criticisms of Stalin and supported Howard Fast, who was quite critical of the USSR.
 In 1957, Lannon moved to San Francisco, California, because the FBI had killed his employment chances in New York, while the CPUSA would not help out because of Lannon's political differences.
 Eventually, he got a job in warehouse under ILWU Local 6.